ssnd/seq-db/docs/en/05-seq-ql.md

 ## Pipes

-Pipes in SeqQL are used to sequentially process data.
+Pipes in seq-ql are used to sequentially process data.
 Pipes enable data transformation, enrichment, filtering, aggregation, and formatting of results.

 #### `fields` pipe